12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 If you have these disorders, you’ll find that you feel the need to exercise after eating because you’re afraid of gaining weight.
 What’s more, you’ll go overboard because you believe that the more you exercise the more calories you burn.

-Individuals with eating disorders also tend to avoid eating in public due to shame.
+Individuals with eating disorders also tend to avoid eating in public due to shame or eating very small amounts.
 It’s particularly common for binge eaters because they’re afraid of being judged.
-In Isolation, they believe they can eat as much as they please without a care in the world.
+And when they are alone, they believe they can eat as much as they please without a care in the world.

 However, this behavior is followed by feelings of guilt and shame.
 To deal with these emotions, the person purges to eliminate excessive calories and keep their weight in check.